cmu-csd-phd/csd-blog/website/content/2026/program-synthesis-from-partial-traces.md

 This program will reproduce Trace #1 if the parameter `br` is set to `1` and Trace #2 otherwise.
 In practice, <span style="font-variant:small-caps;">Syren</span> uses more than two traces, so there are more conditionals in this top-level if-else chain.

 This initial program is correct by construction: there exists an input for which it reproduces all the traces the user provided.
-But it's likely not something that the user can use to automate their task, since it doesn't generalize beyond the traces.
-So, from here, <span style="font-variant:small-caps;">Syren</span> applies a series of _optimizing rewrites_, compiler-like correctness-preserving program rewrites that improve the program, making it more general, readable, and thus closer to the ideal program we want to return to the user.
+But it doesn't generalize beyond the traces, so, from here, <span style="font-variant:small-caps;">Syren</span> applies a series of _optimizing rewrites_: compiler-like, correctness-preserving transformations that make the program more general, more readable, and thus closer to the ideal program we want to return to the user.

 ### Rewriting the original program {#rewriting-the-original-program}

-<span style="font-variant:small-caps;">Syren</span>'s first rewrites replace the instance IDs, which are constants hardcoded repeatedly in multiple calls, with a new input parameter to the script, `i_0`.
+<span style="font-variant:small-caps;">Syren</span>'s first rewrites replace the instance IDs, which are constants hard-coded repeatedly in multiple calls, with a new input parameter to the script, `i_0`.
 They also pull the first call to `ec2.StopInstances` and the call to `ec2.DescribeInstanceStatus` out of the if-statement, since they are identical in both branches.
 These rewrites reduce the program size and eliminate repeated API calls, two of <span style="font-variant:small-caps;">Syren</span>'s optimization goals.
 The program below is the result of these transformations.

 <div class="code-before" data-hl='["i-12345"] ;; ["i-54321"]' data-arrows='3-4>2 ;; 6-7>2'>